From logarithmic delocalization of the six-vertex height function under sloped boundary conditions to weakened crossing probability estimates for the Ashkin-Teller, generalized random-cluster, and $(q_{\sigma},q_{\tau})$-cubic models: Sloped Gibbs states for crossings across the strip

 Depending upon the distribution of weights, the height function can interpolate between regions of the plane over which it is increasing or decreasing.
-To account for the influence of sloped boundary conditions on crossings across symmetric domains, and consequently for RSW results, modifications arising from the slope of the height function at the boundary of finite volumes is first addressed for height function crossings across the strip.
+To account for the influence of sloped boundary conditions on crossings across symmetric domains, and consequently for RSW results, modifications to the boundary conditions arising from the slope of the height function at the boundary of finite volumes is first addressed for height function crossings across the strip.
+With negligible probability, the change of sampling a sloped Gibbs state in the strip for which there does not exist a long horizontal crossing is demonstrated to hold, as it does from arguments developed in {[11]} for sufficiently flat boundary conditions.
+Besides this commonality, one must additionally stipulate that \textit{sloped} symmetric domains in strips of the square lattice avoid, in the optimal case, all collections of frozen faces of the height function.

 We denote $\mathcal{I}_j = [j \lfloor{\delta n}\rfloor{} , ( j + 1 ) \lfloor{\delta n }\rfloor{}] \times \{ 0 \} $, and $\widetilde{\mathcal{I}_j} = [j \lfloor{\delta n} \rfloor{} , ( j + 1 ) \lfloor{\delta n } \rfloor{ } ] \times \{ n \} $ for $\delta , n \in \textbf{R}$ and $j \in \textbf{N}$, with the corresponding connectivity event $\widetilde{E}_{\geq k} \equiv \text{ } \{ \mathcal{I}_j \text{ } \overset{ h \geq k }{\longleftrightarrow} \text{ } \widetilde{\mathcal{I}_j} \} $.
 In comparison to previous notation used for sloped boundary conditions, in all forthcoming results sloped boundary conditions are denoted with $\xi_{\mathrm{Sloped}}$.
 We begin by addressing scaling of horizontal crossings in the strip, in which we examine the weak infinite volume limit of strip probability measures as $m \longrightarrow \infty$ under sloped boundary conditions, as $\textbf{P}^{\xi_{\mathrm{Sloped}}}_{[-m,m] \times [0,\delta n]} \longrightarrow \textbf{P}^{\xi_{\mathrm{Sloped}}}_{\textbf{Z} \times [0,\delta n]}$.